antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ## Multipart/form-data with Logic Apps
 ### Read data 👀
 Start by creating a simple workflow using the <a href="https://learn.microsoft.com/en-us/azure/connectors/connectors-native-reqres?tabs=consumption" target="_blank" rel="noopener noreferrer">Request trigger</a> connector.
-If we post the same request describe in the section [What is multipart/form-data?](#what-is-multipartform-data) but now we instead call this workflow and head into to the trigger output, you will have something similar to this:
+If we post the same request described in the section [What is multipart/form-data?](#what-is-multipartform-data) but now we instead call this workflow and head into to the trigger output, you will have something similar to this:

 ```
 // Some fields in the output has been removed for readability.